serviceprototypinglab/arkismicroservices/README.md

 ## Next steps

-1. Create automatically the microservice for multi-tenant option E.
+1. Create automatically the persistent disk for the multi-tenancy option: E.
 2. Create blueprints for docker-swarm.
-3. Create a microservice using .netCore.
-4. RAML/Swagger APIs for discoverability.